PhysGaia: A Physics-Aware Benchmark with Multi-Body Interactions for Dynamic Novel View Synthesis: Details of Experimental Results

 \subsection{Performance breakdown: multiview setting}

 We provide per-scene breakdown performance for the multiview video reconstruction setting in Table~\ref{tab:breakdown_multi}.
-We report results for D-3DGS~\cite{yang2024deformable}, 4DGS~\cite{wu20234d}, and STG~\cite{li2024spacetime}, which serve as the most common and recent baselines for the DyNVS task.
-Note that since SOM~\cite{wang2024shape} is specialized for monocular video setups, we omit its performance in the multiview evaluation.
+We report results for D-3DGS~\citep{yang2024deformable}, 4DGS~\citep{wu20234d}, and STG~\citep{li2024spacetime}, which serve as the most common and recent baselines for the DyNVS task.
+Note that since MoSca~\citep{lei2024mosca} and SOM~\citep{wang2024shape} are specialized for monocular video setups, we omit its performance in the multiview evaluation.